EESSI/docs/docs/governance/governance.md

 Builders are those individuals that have permissions to build software through one or more of the EESSI build bots, i.e. step 1 in this process.

 Builders are responsible for reviewing contributions.
-They should, for example, check that contributions adhere to the contribution guidelines, that a contribution will not trigger execution of any untintended or unwanted code, etc. They are also responsible for triggering builds for contributors who want to add software to the EESSI software stack.
+They should, for example, check that contributions adhere to the contribution guidelines, that a contribution will not trigger execution of any unintended or unwanted code, etc. They are also responsible for triggering builds for contributors who want to add software to the EESSI software stack.

 ### 2.5 Deployers
 Deployers are those individuals that have permissions to deploy software through one or more of the EESSI build bots to a central location (e.g. S3 bucket), i.e. they are essentially responsible for step 2 as it is described in the [Builders](#builders) Section.

 Deployers should check the file list of the produced tarballs (as it is reported by the build bot) for unexpected items.
 They should also check if all officially supported hardware targets have been built for.

-### 2.6 Ingestors
+### 2.6 Ingesters
-Ingestors are those individuals that have permissions to ingest a tarball into the EESSI CernVM-FS repository, i.e. they are essentially responsible for step 3 as it is described in the [Builders](#builders) Section.
+Ingesters are those individuals that have permissions to ingest a tarball into the EESSI CernVM-FS repository, i.e. they are essentially responsible for step 3 as it is described in the [Builders](#builders) Section.

-Ingestors have merge permissions on the (private) `EESSI/staging` GitHub repository.
+Ingesters have merge permissions on the (private) `EESSI/staging` GitHub repository.

-Ingestors should check the contents of the tarball as it is reported in the pull requests in the `EESSI/staging` repository.
+Ingesters should check the contents of the tarball as it is reported in the pull requests in the `EESSI/staging` repository.
 This essentially provides a second check (next to that done by Deployers) on the contents of the tarball.

 ### 2.7 Contributors

 Contributors are individuals that make a contribution by opening a pull request to one of the repositories in the EESSI GitHub organization.

-Contributors that propose adding software to EESSI in their contributions are responsible for checking that the license of the software they want to add allows it's use in EESSI (e.g. allows redistribution).
+Contributors that propose adding software to EESSI in their contributions are responsible for checking that the license of the software they want to add allows its use in EESSI (e.g. allows redistribution).
 Contributors should also make an effort to ensure that their contributions don't add any malicious code.
 Finally, contributors should ensure that they adhere to the [Contribution Policy](../adding_software/contribution_policy.md).

 ### 2.8 System administrators of systems providing EESSI

 System administrators of systems providing EESSI are administrators of systems (such as, but not limited to cloud and HPC systems) that make the EESSI software stack available to their users.

-System administrators of systems providing EESSI should make sure that their system does not put any disproportional load on the public EESSI CernVM-FS infrastructure.
+System administrators of systems providing EESSI should make sure that their system does not put any disproportionate load on the public EESSI CernVM-FS infrastructure.
 Typically, this means that they should adhere to best practices for CernVM-FS caching in a way that fits the size and nature of their system (e.g. by setting up a private CernVM-FS Stratum 1, a proxy, and/or a properly sized local cache).

 System administrators agree to the [Terms of Use](terms_of_use.md) when making EESSI available on the systems they manage.